paulroth3d/sfdx-dbs-plugin/README.md

 	#-- When making a change, all components (not just the component changed) will be linted
 	sfdx dbs:watch:lightning -d force-app -r

+## Please Note
+As mentioned under the --config attribute, only STYLE lint configurations are honored.

+Others, such unused vars (defaulted to 'last') or use of console statements are not honored.

+For more information please see [https://sfdc.co/sfdxCliDefaultEslint](https://sfdc.co/sfdxCliDefaultEslint)